Class maps for visualizing classification results: Conclusions

 \section{Conclusions}

-The proposed graphical display reflects two basic notions.
-In the vertical direction it shows the dissimilarity of the given label to the prediction, which is analogous to the absolute residual in regression analysis.
-And in the horizontal direction we see how far the object is from its given class, with a separate plotting symbol when it is far from all classes.
+The proposed class map reflects two basic notions, for each object in the class.
+In the vertical direction it shows the posterior probability of it belonging to its best alternative class rather than its given class.
+In the horizontal direction we see how far the object is from its given class, with a separate plotting symbol when it is far from all classes.

-This visualization often provides useful information, as illustrated on data classified by discriminant analysis, k-nearest neighbors, support vector machines, and majority voting.
-Further research is underway to extend this approach to other classifiers such as neural nets.\\
+This visualization often provides useful information about the data, as illustrated with examples of discriminant analysis, k-nearest neighbors, support vector machines, and pairwise coupling.
+It also allows to compare the results obtained by different classifiers.\\

-\textbf{Software availability.} The R code and an example script reproducing all the figures in this paper, as well as the data sets required, can be downloaded from the website \url{https://wis.kuleuven.be/statdatascience/robust/software}\;.\\